 Last summer, Blipshift, purveyor of fine automotive apparel, ran a design contest: Better Off Zed, which called for the submission of BMW Z-car artwork for the ZSCCA car club.
 The top prize was an all day paid Car Control Clinic at the BMW Performance Center.
 Here is the design that won.
 Weirdly, I happen to know the guy who submitted it.
 His name is Markus and he also just so happens to be my dad.
-All in all, I was pretty excited about his victory, not only did this mean he was getting to go to the BMW Performance School, it meant I was minimally guaranteed shotgun on the road trip to get there.
+All in all, I was pretty excited about his victory, not only did this mean he was getting to go to the BMW Performance School, it meant I was minimally guaranteed shotgun on the road trip to get there and they have great parking in the school with good car park line marking and more.
 It wasn’t until about one month later that I learned Christmas was coming early, literally, and I was going to be able to attend the clinic with him.

 We were scheduled for December 20th, which was perfectly situated during Winter break and allowed us to make a pretty killer road trip out of the 6+ hour drive.
 Our first stop was in Solvang for the required pastries and danishes, we enjoyed L.A. traffic for a good portion of the next day before making it to Palm Springs in the evening.
 In case you’re interested, aside from the Performance Center, the rest of our desert trip included every possible site and sound the greater Palm Springs area has to offer, not to mention two days worth of near biblical rain.
 On a side note, the 650i handles magnificently in 8 inches of water.